Vinz68/techdays2017-dockerbeyondf5-part2/DemoScript DBF5 Part 2.md

 Git Repo can be found here
 [Github Repo Techdays 2017 (alexthissen)](https://github.com/alexthissen/techdays2017)

+## Abstract ##
+In the first part of the session we saw why containerized delivery is important and how to create an application within a container and move it to a cluster in an automated way.
+In this session we will dive under the hood and take you on this learning journey to unravel the underlying technology and find out how and why things work!

 ## Demo 1 - Building and Running Docker Images ##

 This demo is all about understanding how Visual Studio works with the Docker files.